-Shares are issued by DCH monthly, on the basis of net asset value.
+Shares are issued by DCH monthly, at NAV per share.
 Shares are issued in US dollar.
-Shares may be redeemed at the end of each quarter with 45 business days' notice at net asset value (in the case of Class C up to a certain maximum as outlined in the prospectus).
+Shares may be redeemed at the end of each quarter with 45 business days' notice at NAV (in the case of Class C up to a certain maximum as outlined in the prospectus.
 The redemption of shares may be postponed under certain circumstances, as described in the prospectus.